 "In 2022, we celebrated '30 years of automatic milking' with the Lely Astronaut, launched a new generation Juno feed pusher and won several awards for our latest innovations Lely Sphere and Lely Exos.
 Besides the continuous development of our existing product portfolio, we are seeing high adoption of our data management platform Lely Horizon, which converts data from our robots into advice for optimal operations.
 Since its introduction in 2020, around 85% of our customers have already switched to this system."

 Focus on sustainability undiminished

 To ensure that dairy farming continues to make a valuable contribution to the increasing demand for food supply in the future, Lely is investing in sustainable milk production.
-The focus on sustainability therefore remains as strong as ever.
-On the one hand by inventing and developing innovations for farmers that ensure a sustainable farm, and on the other hand by looking at its own business operations.
+The focus on sustainability therefore remains as strong as ever, on the one hand by inventing and developing innovations for farmers that ensure a sustainable farm, and on the other by looking at its own business operations.
 The facilities in Pella (USA) and in Maassluis (the Netherlands) meet the highest standards in terms of energy and water consumption.

 Outlook for 2023

 Lely, founded in 1948, directs all its efforts towards creating a sustainable, profitable and enjoyable future in farming.
 Centered around the cow, the company develops premium robotics and data systems that increase animal welfare, flexibility and the production on the dairy farm.